duxingyi-charles/Total-Lifted-Content-PN/README.md

 initial embedding by minimizing the TLC (Total Lifted Content) energy proposed in our paper [Lifting Simplices to Find Injectivity](https://duxingyi-charles.github.io/publication/lifting-simplices-to-find-injectivity/).

-The TLC energy is minimized by projected Newton (PN) method.
+In TLC-PN, the TLC energy is minimized by projected Newton (PN) method.

-There is a similar program called [TLC-QN](https://github.com/duxingyi-charles/lifting_simplices_to_find_injectivity) based on quasi-Newton method.
+There is a similar program [TLC-QN](https://github.com/duxingyi-charles/lifting_simplices_to_find_injectivity) based on quasi-Newton method.

 ## Build

-Tested macOS 10.15.5 (Apple Clang 10.0.3), Windows 10 (visual studio 2019).
+Tested on macOS 10.15.5 (Apple Clang 11.0.3), Windows 10 (visual studio 2019).

 Requirements: Eigen, SuiteSparse, OpenMP (follow instructions below to install and build).